nie-ine/inseri/Tutorials/Your scientific publication A-Z/1. Add Data/README.md

 Let us chose the one with e-codices:
 <p><img src="https://github.com/nie-ine/inseri/blob/2020-08/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Add%20Data/Dup3.png" alt="E-codices template" width="900"></p>

-Suppose that we want for our project use the same source, i.e. e-codices, but a diferent book.
-We should, all like it was explained above, open e-codices in the broser and copy the IIIF link.
+Suppose that we want for our project use the same source, i.e. e-codices, but a different book.
+We should, all like it was explained above, open e-codices in the browser and copy the IIIF link.

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-08/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Add%20Data/Dup4.png" alt="The target book from e-codices" width="900"></p>

 Let us paste the link directly into the template:
 <p><img src="https://github.com/nie-ine/inseri/blob/2020-08/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Add%20Data/Dup3a.png" alt="E-codices template, link replacement" width="900"></p>

-Result: the page refreses, and we can now access the desired book from within Inseri:
+Result: the page refreshes, and we can now access the desired book from within Inseri:
 <p><img src="https://github.com/nie-ine/inseri/blob/2020-08/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Add%20Data/Dup5.png" alt="E-codices template, resulting page" width="900"></p>

-The steps and the commentary options have been explained by Jan Stoffregen in the video here:
+The steps and the commentary options have been explained by Jan Clemens Stoffregen in the video here:

 [https://www.youtube.com/watch?v=2SY3357fIZM](https://www.youtube.com/watch?v=2SY3357fIZM)
 <p><img src="https://github.com/nie-ine/inseri/blob/2020-08/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Add%20Data/Dup44.png" alt="VideoImage" width="900"></p>